CtrlK

 Trigger Term Quality

-The only keyword is 'collective-intelligence-coordinator', which is technical jargon and not something a user would naturally say.
-There are no natural trigger terms like specific tasks or domains.
+The only keyword is 'collective-intelligence-coordinator', which is a technical/internal name, not a natural term a user would say.
+No natural language trigger terms are present.

 1 / 3